Said AbuBakr, Chair

 Kalyana C. Pingali

-The Department of Paper Engineering, Chemical Engineering, and Imaging offers four B.S. programs (paper engineering, paper science, chemical engineering, and graphic and printing science), an M.S. program, and a Ph.D. program in Paper and Imaging Science and Engineering, which provide extensive scientific and technical education.
-In addition, the department offers an M.S. program in Chemical Engineering and a Ph.D. program in Engineering.
+The Department of Paper Engineering, Chemical Engineering, and Imaging offers four B.S. programs (paper engineering, paper science, chemical engineering, and graphic and printing science), an M.S. program, and a Ph.D. program which provide extensive scientific and technical education.
 These programs prepare graduates for professional employment in research and development, manufacturing, process engineering, marketing, and management.
 The paper program focuses on pulp, paper, environmental, and allied fields.
 The graphic and printing science program emphasizes printing science, prepress operations, inks, and related fields.
 The chemical engineering program focuses on the chemical process industries, with emphasis on energy management, inks and imaging, life sciences, pollution prevention, and pulp and paper.

-Industrial experience is encouraged through employment by paper, chemical processing, printing, or related companies for at least one of the three summers, as well as through employment in the outstanding pilot plants.
+Industrial experience is encouraged through employment by paper, chemical processing, or related companies for at least one of the three summers, as well as through employment in the outstanding pilot plants.
 The pilot plants and laboratory facilities are among the best in the world.
 In addition, co-op experience through a contiguous academic semester is encouraged.
 The department assists the students in obtaining summer internships as it is a required curricular component in three of the four programs.
-Industrial internship is a required part of the curriculum in Paper Engineering, Paper Science and Graphic and Printing Science programs.

 General information regarding advising, scholarships, and special programs of interest to students in this department may be found in the beginning of the College of Engineering and Applied Sciences’ section of this catalog.

-Students graduating with a major or minor in any of the departmental programs, must earn a grade of “C” or better in all CHEG and GPS and PAPR prefixed prerequisite courses or their equivalent.
+Students graduating from Paper Science, Paper Engineering, Chemical Engineering, or with a Paper or Chemical Engineering minor, must earn a grade of “C” or better in all CHEG and GPS and PAPR prefixed prerequisite courses or their equivalent.